This page contains recordings of guided meditations and dharma talks. It will be updated as new recordings are made!

 (apologies for the poor audio quality)

-These recordings are licensed under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) Licence.
+Any recordings hosted on this website are licensed under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) Licence.
 You can freely remix and share these for non-commercial purposes, with attribution where appropriate.
 Any linked recordings may have their own copyright licence.

 These recordings use singing bell samples from Kasper.